byrzhm/build-a-riscv-chip-from-scratch/README.md

 # Overview

-We will build a RISC-V chip from scratch, are you ready for it?
+We will build a RISC-V chip from scratch, are you ready for it? 😎

-* If you don't familiar with vivado or quartus, goto [tools](broken-reference).
+* If you don't familiar with vivado or quartus, goto [tools](tools/).
-* Our devices information lies in [devices](broken-reference).
+* Our devices information lies in [devices](devices/).